Table of Contents

 โ The

-via extensible ๐Python classes, allowing easy expansion to cover additional cases and implement new ๐ฎprediction methods and models
+knowledge management systemvia extensible ๐Python classes, allowing easy expansion to cover additional cases and implement new ๐ฎprediction methods and models.
+I recommend this reading if you plan to โจ modifySFFPyfor your own needs.

 โ